schism-dev/schism/docs/mesh-generation/meshing-for-compound-floods/meshing-in-SMS.md

 ![Polygon None](../../assets/mesh-none.png)

-## Known SMS issues
+##**Find and avoid SMS issues**
-There are some known issues in SMS that may hang or crash SMS:
+There are some known issues in SMS that may hang or crash a large scale mesh project (e.g., the US east coast and Gulf coast domain of STOFS-3D-Atlantic; smaller domains with 1 or 2 states have less problems).
+We have reported them to the SMS team and most of them will be fixed when the next SMS version is released.

+The issues include:

 - SMS may hang while generating mesh for a complex polygon.
 Breaking the large polygon into smaller and simpler polygons can help fix the issue.